wulffern/aic2023/lectures/l04_afe.md

 analog front-ends (AFE).
 How the AFE looks will depend on application, but it's common to have amplification, frequency selectivity or domain transfer, for example current to voltage.

-An ADC will have a sample rate, and will alias any signal above half the sample rate, as such, we also must include a anti-alias filter in AFE that reduces any signal outside the bandwidth of the ADC as close to zero as we need.
+An ADC will have a sample rate, and will alias (or fold) any signal above half the sample rate, as such, we also must include a anti-alias filter in AFE that reduces any signal outside the bandwidth of the ADC as close to zero as we need.